In his song Wicked Ways Eminem says he has Aspergers:

 I was lucky enough to see Eminem on his first UK tour at London Arena.
 I was one of the first through the doors after camping out overnight to see him and was happily crushed on the barriers watching him work the crowd up to a veritable frenzy wielding a chainsaw and wearing blue dungarees and a hockey mask.

 I saw him twice more at Reading Festival where he thrilled us with a guest appearance by Marilyn Manson during the hit The way I Am and lastly at Milton Keynes for his Anger Management tour.
 His lyrics have always resonated with me…and now I know why!

-When Eminem disclosed that he was autistic it meant so much to me and many others on the autism spectrum.
+When Eminem’s lyrics mention Aspergers it meant so much to me.
 It helped me not feel ashamed about my own diagnosis.
 It gives hope to those of us who felt like geeks and left out while growing up…for those of us trying to fit in but can’t, finding life at home hard with constant struggles to understand others points of view…we can turn to his example and feel confident that we each have a place in this world.

 Eminem stands up for what he believes and as a die hard fan, I have modeled his outlook and adopted his philosophy to never give up.
 His lyrics have been my shield of strength as I fight for the rights of autistic children and make sure they are protected from fake cures and abusive treatment.
 In fact, my first tattoo is an old English lettering of one of his lyrics that helps me when I feel intimidated and prevents me from quitting.

 As an autistic, I welcome Eminem as a part of our community.
-I believe that his admission of having Aspergers will make history too.
-To me, this will bring a greater understanding of Aspergers and autism to his fans and the music industry.
-I hope that more autistics in entertainment will take Eminem’s approach to being truly authentic with the public.
+To me, his lyrics and the discussions that follow will bring a greater understanding of Aspergers and autism to his fans and the music industry.
+I hope that he inspires autistics in entertainment to be truly authentic with the public.
 It can only help all of us gain acceptance.